Languages Supported

 What this means:

-• Isolated execution context - Your app runs in its own DOM environment
+• Isolated execution context - The application runs in its own DOM environment

 • Security sandbox - Standard iframe security restrictions apply